Reece-Tredwell/PantryPlus/README.md

 Users can see their pantry on any device by signing in to their account to see exactly what they have at home.

-Pantry Plus has been built using the javascript framework, React Native Expo, this is a technology that allows the development of cross-platform applications.
----

 ## ✨ Features
 - Virtual Pantry: Maintain a real-time, digital inventory of everything in your pantry.